Representation Theory for Geometric Quantum Machine Learning: Symmetries in the wild

 \item Classifying states under so-called "stochastic local operations and classical communication" (SLOCC) is a major goal of entanglement theory.
 Two states are equivalent under SLOCC if one can convert between them with some non-zero probability.
 In fact, these classes can be formalized through the orbits of the special linear group $SL(d)$.
 One can classify and measure entanglement through SL-invariant polynomials (SLIPs)~\cite{dur2000three,verstraete2003normal,wootters1998entanglement,coffman2000distributed,leifer2004measuring,osterloh2005constructing}. \end{itemize} \end{subsection}

 \begin{subsection}{Variable rate loans: other dangerous traps}

 Say that we want to check if a given problem, defined in terms of a Hamiltonian $H$ exhibits symmetry to a given group $G$.
 This can be cast into the task of checking whether $H$ commutes with every representation $U_g$ of the elements $g$ of $G$.
 Despite its innocuous look, this task can quickly become intractable if $H$ is very large (for $n$-qubit systems, the dimension of $H$ grows as $2^n$).
 However, one can tackle this problem from the optics of quantum property testing, which quite literally studies the task of ``given a large object that either has a certain property or is somehow far from having that property, a tester should efficiently distinguish between these two cases''.
 We refer the reader to Ref.~\cite{montanaro2013survey} for a nice review on quantum property testing.

 Recent efforts have been put forward towards developing symmetry-testing algorithms.
-For instance, the work in~\cite{laborde2022quantum} proposes quantum algorithms to check whether a Hamiltonian exhibits symmetry with respect to a group.
+For instance, the work in~\cite{laborde2022quantum} proposes a quantum algorithm to check whether a Hamiltonian exhibits symmetry with respect to a group, and the work in~\cite{laborde2021testing} sets forth a variety of quantum algorithms with corresponding numerics which test symmetries of states and channels.
+These point towards an exciting new era of the symmetry program in physics and computer science, wherein we may algorithmically test for symmetries without requiring analytic expressions of models and data.

 \end{subsection}